courtzc/MTRN4110PhaseC_Testing/README.md

 `git pull upstream main --allow-unrelated-histories`

 After the first time, you won't need the `--allow-unrelated-histories` tag.
 Best practice is to pull the upstream every time you go to start testing.
-Use the command
+Use the command:

 `git pull upstream main`